 The other response is wrong too; that we should therefore spend more time campaigning on issues such as opposing mandatory life sentences for murder.
 It's a beguiling logic; other parties raise the issue, it's an issue which goes down badly on the doorstep - until we explain it - when the experience of many canvassers is that it is easy to persuade people to back it.
 (A task that's been made easier since the election, with the Director of Public Prosecutions coming out against mandatory life sentences.
-I await the Tory leaflets attacking him for not understanding crime or being soft on when we actually get to talk to floating voters on topics which, whatever we may think, are in substance peripheral for most voters.
+I await the Tory leaflets attacking him for not understanding crime or being soft on it...!)

-But it is a political dead-end - dancing to the tune of the other parties, and spending up those valuable nanoseconds not about the details of our policies on sentencing so much as our usual silence about crime in vear-round campaigning.
+But it is a political dead-end - dancing to the tune of the other parties, and spending up those valuable nanoseconds 10 in the run-up to a general election because "crime's not a big issue round here."